-Further quantitative data in respect of the Group's exposure to credit risk arising from trade receivables are disclosed in note 16 to the financial statements.
+Further quantitative data in respect of the Group's exposure to credit risk arising from trade receivables are disclosed in Note 17.

 Interest rate risk

 Interest rate risk is the risk that the fair value or future cash flows of the Group's financial instruments will fluctuate because of changes in market interest rates.
 The Group's exposure to interest rate risk arises primarily from its loans and borrowings.